Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 }
 ```

+#### Consecutive vs concurrent

 An `updateResults()` callback is called after each request is completed:

 ![Progress on requests](progress.png){width=700}

-This solution doesn't include concurrency.
-This code is sequential, so you don't need synchronization.
-The best option
+This code doesn't include concurrency.
+It's sequential, so you don't need synchronization.

-would be to send requests concurrently and update the intermediate results after getting the response for each repository:
+The best option would be to send requests concurrently and update the intermediate results after getting the response
+for each repository:

 ![Concurrent requests](progress-and-concurrency.png){width=700}